argayash/test-symfony-vagrant/README.md

 1. Clone this repo in your computer
 2. Use power this [Guide][1]

 p.s.
-SQL Dump its here -> /sql/stest.sql
+SQL Dump it's here -> /sql/stest.sql

 Documentation